Updated on September 6th, 2023

 N/a’ankuse Wildlife Sanctuary, Windhoek, Namibia

 I chose to spend 2 weeks at the N/a’ankuse Wildlife Sanctuary in Namibia to gain some experience of a volunteering holiday & have an opportunity to work in close contact with wildlife.
 The minimum allowed was 2 weeks which suited me perfectly.
 To learn more about the experiences of my first week, how & who I booked with & N/a’ankuse itself please see my previous post Volunteering at a Wildlife Sanctuary in Namibia – Week One.
+In addition, why not check out my tour in Namibia or the story of my final night fighting a devastating & terrifying bushfire.

 What do you need to know?